StarWarsDND/combat/README.md

 * Registration - update to new MySQL database //completed 11/23/2019
 * Member dashboard display of profile info, based on role //completed 11/23/2019
 * Link to combat point calculator
-* Create table for the campaigns
+* Create table for the campaigns // complete 11/29/2019
 * Create pages for the campaigns